On the existence of universal links in three-manifolds: Introduction

 Furthermore, we notice that Thurston provided a more general definition of a universal link in \cite{Thurston:UniversalLinks}, by calling a link $L$ in an arbitrary orientable closed $3$-manifold $M$ \emph{complement universal} if there exists a link in any orientable closed $3$-manifold whose complement is virtually homeomorphic to $M\setminus L$ (see Section \ref{Sec:UniversalLink}).
 While every universal link is complement universal, the converse is not generally true, as we show:

 \begin{named}{Corollary \ref{Cor:UniversalLinkNotImplyUniversallyBranching}} There exists a complement universal link in infinitely many $3$-manifolds which is not a universal link. \end{named}

-There is other homotopy obstruction, for the existence of branched covers between closed oriented manifolds, known by Hopf in \cite{Hopf:ImageOfFiniteIndex}, e.g. that the induced morphism in rational cohomology algebras is injective.
+There is another homotopy obstruction, for the existence of branched covers between closed oriented manifolds, known by Hopf in \cite[Satz I]{Hopf:ImageOfFiniteIndex}, which is that the induced morphism in rational cohomology algebras is injective.
 In this setting, Berestein and Edmons proved in \cite{BeresteinEdmonds:BranchedCovers}, among other things, that an orientable $3$-manifold $M$ is a $3$-fold branched covering of $\mathbb{S}^2\times\mathbb{S}^1$ if and only if $H^1(M ) \neq 0$.
 Some time later, Núñez in \cite[Theorem 2.1]{Nuñez:UniversalLinksInS2XS1} gave an example of a link $L$ in $\mathbb{S}^2\times\mathbb{S}^1$ such that every closed, orientable $3$-manifold $N$ with $H^1(N ) \neq 0$ is a branched covering over $\mathbb{S}^2\times\mathbb{S}^1$ with branching set exactly the link $L,$ and denoted these links as \textit{universal link for} $\mathbb{S}^2\times\mathbb{S}^1.$

-In this paper we investigate a similar problem of finding a closed aspherical $3$-manifolds $M$ and a link $L$ inside such that every closed, aspherical $3$-manifold $N$ is a branched covering over $M$ with branching set exactly the link $L.$ But we proved that such branched coverings can not even exist:
+In this paper we investigate a similar problem of finding a closed, aspherical $3$-manifold $M$, and a link $L$ inside such that every closed, aspherical $3$-manifold $N$ is a branched covering over $M$ with branching set exactly the link $L.$ But we prove that such branched coverings can not even exist:

 \begin{named}{Proposition \ref{Prop:NonExistanceAsphericalUniversalManifolds}} There is no closed, aspherical $3$-manifold $M$ such that every closed, aspherical $3$-manifold $N$ is a branched covering over $M.$ \end{named}